 Working Lunches offered in 2019

-During the lunch break, 11:30am-1:00pm, attendees joined others in their field to network and discuss current “hot topics” affecting their profession.
+During the lunch break, 11:30am-1:00pm, attendees can join others in their field to network and discuss current “hot topics” affecting their profession.

-Please note that there will be multiple “Grab-n-Go” lunch kiosks located in the Lone Star Foyer.
+Please note that there will be multiple “Grab-n-Go” lunch kiosks located in the Grand Hall.
 You are welcome to bring your food into these sessions.

 Medical Networking Lunch